metno/weatherapi-docs/docs/doc/TermsOfService.md

 identification/authentication details (this is the canonical way of doing authentication in React since you cannot store client secrets in Javascript).

-Low-volume websites and mobile apps may use cross-origin Javascript requests and direct image links, provided the sites identifies itself as described above.
+Low-volume websites and mobile apps may use *simple* cross-origin Javascript requests and direct image links, provided the sites identifies itself as described above.
 If you start generating a lot of traffic against the API, you must set up a caching proxy gateway and route all traffic through this.

-CORS is explicitly not supported.
+Non-simple javascript requests (i.e. using custom headers) and CORS (whitelisting of domains) is explicitly not supported.

 ## Access control